guidion-digital/terraform-tfe-infra-workspaces/README.md

 It is _not_ possible to pass a non-pre-existing policy to `application_policy_arns`.
 If custom policies are needed for the default application role, you can either create a role with them and pass it to `application_role_arn_names`, or pass the policy string to `application_policy`.

 The role that applications are permitted to assume include policies granting access to additional AWS resources such as DynamoDB, if listed in `var.applications{}.supporting_services`.
 Permissions restrict resources by the application's name as a namespace.
 E.g. an application called `app-x` will be permitted read/write to tables named `arn:aws:dynamodb:*:*:table/app-x-*`

+When supplying the `var.applications{}.github` object, ensure that the token being used in your Github provider definition has access to the repository referenced.